Purpose

 In the case of conference travel, submissions should include the name and location of the conference, the title, authors and abstract of the paper submitted to the conference.
 The support of the British Society of Rheology should be mentioned in the conference presentation, and the Society's logo may be used for this purpose.

-In the case of a short research visit, submissions should include the name and location of the host institution/company, and a short synopsis of the intended research.
+In the case of a short research visit, submissions should include the name and location of the host institution/company, and a short synopsis of the intended research activity.
+For example, conducting experiments using facilities of the host institution/company, training on new equipment, gaining new skills through working with colleagues at the host Institution that cannot be acquired remotely or attending a short course, giving a seminar or lecture etc.

 A breakdown of the projected costs and a brief supporting letter from the head of school/line manager (and the host institution/company in the case of a research visit) should also be included.